forem/forem/docs/installation/windows.md

 ### WSL2 and End to End Tests

-In order to run Cypress Test Runner, a few extra setups are required to run GUIs natively inside of WSL2.
+In order to run Cypress Test Runner, a few extra setup steps are required to run GUIs natively inside of WSL2.

 [this guide](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress) show
 how to use graphical user interfaces like Cypress in WSL2.